moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 With this setting you can add an additional course edit on / off button to the course header for faster accessibility.
 This the same way as it was displayed before theme_boost.

+### Default footer links

+Moodle provides some default links in the footer: Link to the Moodle docs, login information, and a link to the webpage start.
+With these three settings you can decide if you want to hide specific links because you think that your users won't need them in your instance.
+If checked, the link will not be displayed in the footer.
+If not checked (default), it will be shown.

 ### 4. Tab "Design Settings"

 #### Background images for login page